thecodeinfluencer/gumzo-frontend/README.md

 # React Redux GumzoAI Chat

-This project is hosted at [Create React App](https://gumzoai.web.app/).
+This project is hosted at [gumzoai.web.app](https://gumzoai.web.app/).

 ## Running the project